CFI Application Outline: Community

 1. Equity, Community Engagement, and EJ40 (for highly qualified rating)

-• Must facilitate meaningful public engagement that benefits environmental justice areas
+• Must facilitate meaningful public engagement throughout the project’s lifecycle

 • Must address quality of life/safety/climate change/economic development

-• Must enable use by rural and tribal communities in a manner consistent with DOT’s Rural Opportunities to Use Transportation for Economic Success (ROUTES).
+• Must address rural and tribal communities in a manner consistent with DOT’s Rural Opportunities to Use Transportation for Economic Success (ROUTES).

 • If not, indicate why this is not relevant to your application